 Where to stay in Lusaka

 Most travellers start their Zambia visit in Lusaka, the capital of the country.
 While the city itself doesn’t have too much to offer it’s the perfect gateway to a Zambia trip.
-We stayed in the super chic Latitude 15 boutique hotel and can highly recommend it.

 Where to stay in South Luangwa National Park